opendatamesh-initiative/odm-site-platform/docs/architecture/odm-cli/registry.md

 ```

 * **name**: Publish Data Product Version
-* **description**: Publish a Data Product Version givne the file path of its JSON descriptor and the ID of the parent Data Product
+* **description**: Publish a Data Product Version given the file path of its JSON descriptor and the ID of the parent Data Product
 * **parameters**:
     * `--id`: Data Product identifier
     * `--dpv-file`: local file path of the Data Product Version JSON descriptor